yssource/rhai/README.md

 }
 ```

 You can also see in this example how you can register multiple functions (or in this case multiple instances of the same function) to the same name in script.
-This gives you a way to overload functions the correct one, based on the types of the arguments, from your script.
+This gives you a way to overload functions the correct one, based on the types of the parameters, from your script.

 Fallible functions
 ------------------